Volunteer Initiatives Program

 - Be at least 18 years of age

-- Be a US Citizen or a Legal Resident
+- Be a US citizen or legal permanent resident

-For more information about the “Communicators on Patrol” program please contact the Office of Public Affairs and request to speak to Officer Rafael Pantoja or Officer Muzaffar Siddiqi at 713-308-3200.
+For more information about the “Communicators on Patrol” program please contact the Office of Community Affairs and request to speak to Officer Rafael Pantoja at 713-308-3200.

 To become an HPD Volunteer, you must click on the link and complete a Police VIP Application and attached forms:

 - the VIP Application is a fillable form (In order to properly fill out, save and submit the PDF form you must use Adobe Reader or Acrobat 8.0 or greater.
 You can download the latest Adobe Reader here.)
 Once the form is filled out it can be submitted by clicking the 'submit' button or by emailing the completed form to email@example.com.